-Biosafety Level 2 is similar to Level 1 and is suitable for work involving agents of moderate potential hazard to personnel and the environment.
+Biosafety Level 2 (BSL-2) is similar to Level 1 and is suitable for work involving agents of moderate potential hazard to personnel and the environment.
 It differs in that (1) laboratory personnel have specific training in handling pathogenic agents and are directed by competent scientists; (2) access to the laboratory is limited while work is being conducted and lab doors are secured and locked at the end of each day; and (3) certain procedures in which infectious aerosols are created are conducted in biological safety cabinets or other physical containment equipment.
-Non-student minors are not allowed to work in BSL-2 laboratories.
+Non-student minors are not allowed to work in BSL-2 laboratories unless approved by the Biosafety Officer.